Digital nomad

 How this lens works today

-- It does not yet ingest live coworking, broadband, or network-performance feeds, so it should be read as a scouting lens.
+• It still does not ingest live coworking, broadband, or network-performance feeds, so it should be read as a scouting lens rather than a full workstation dataset.

 The in-app methodology modal goes deeper on score mix, current sources, and the next public-data overlays planned for this lens.